The source is now split among several files:

 If you don't understand this template syntax, you should read any C++ text book.
 Understanding template syntax is crucial to successfully using ITK.

 To call this templated method with an (untemplated) mitk::Image, you can use the AccessByItk macro from mitkImageAccessByItk.h.
-This macro checks for the actual image type of the mitk::Image and does any neccessary conversions.
+This macro checks for the actual image type of the mitk::Image and does any necessary conversions.
 Look into "Modules / Adaptor classes" for more information.

 In this step our access method is called RegionGrowing() (defined in Step6RegionGrowing.txx ):